wazuh/wazuh-documentation/source/getting-started/use_cases/cloud_security.rst

 - **Endpoint level**: monitoring cloud instances or virtual machines using the lightweight :ref:`Wazuh security agent <wazuh_agent>`.

 - **Cloud infrastructure level**: monitoring cloud services and activity by collecting and analyzing data from the provider API.
-Amazon AWS, Microsoft Azure and Google Cloud Platform are supported.
+Amazon AWS, Microsoft Azure, and Google Cloud Platform are supported.

 Amazon Web Services
 -------------------

 The :ref:`Wazuh agent <wazuh_agent>` also provides a module to monitor and secure your AWS cloud infrastructure.
-This module collects AWS services log data from S3 buckets, and forwards collected log messages to the :ref:`Wazuh server <wazuh_server>`, where events are analyzed using out-of-the-box Wazuh rules for AWS.
+This module collects AWS services log data from S3 buckets and forwards collected log messages to the :ref:`Wazuh server <wazuh_server>`, where events are analyzed using out-of-the-box Wazuh rules for AWS.

 The following list describes the AWS services that Wazuh is capable of monitoring: